Waterloo campaign: Waterloo to Paris (25 June – 1 July): The Prussians vigorously pursue the French

 The French Imperial Guards (Drouot's) and the VI Corps (Mouton's), which were under the more immediate orders of Grouchy, and had formed the column that retired through Villers-Cotterêts in the morning, reached Lévignen after Zieten had passed through it in pursuit of Reille's troops to Nanteuil; and becoming acquainted with the danger of their proceeding further on that road, they turned off to their left, to make their retreat through Acy-en-Multien, Meaux, Claye, and Vincennes.

 General Vandamme, who, with the French III and IV corps was most in the rear, and had withdrawn from the high road at Villers-Cotterêts on perceiving the Prussian brigade in possession of that place, took the direction of La Ferté-Milon, Meaux, crossing the Marne at Lagny-sur-Marne, to Paris.

 Prussian IV Corps take 2,000 French prisoners

 Bülow, who had been directed to move the IV Corps from Pont-Sainte-Maxence to Marly-la-Ville, on 28 June, deemed it advisable to augment his vanguard; and therefore added to it the 14th Brigade and the reserve cavalry, and placed the whole under the command of Prince William of Prussia.
-In the afternoon Prince William fell upon detachments of d'Erlon's and Reille's Corps, which were was retreating from Nanteuil.
+In the afternoon Prince William fell upon detachments of d'Erlon's and Reille's Corps, which were retreating from Nanteuil.
 The Prince immediately attacked the French, dispersed a great number of them, and took more than 2,000 prisoners.